Librado Rivera: Revolution

 In August 1910, Rivera, Flores Magón and Villarreal were released from prison and returned to Los Angeles, where they were greeted by cheering crowds.
 Rivera reunited with his family, with whom he went to stay at the Hotel Chapman.
 The outbreak of the Mexican Revolution in November 1910 caught Rivera in Los Angeles.
 Rivera met with the Flores Magón brothers and Juan Sarabia, where they discussed the ongoing Magonista rebellion in Baja California and a proposed alliance with Francisco Madero.
 They refused the alliance, citing their anarchist principles of anti-statism and anti-capitalism.
 Madero subsequently crushed the Baja rebellion, marginalising the role of the PLM in the Revolution.

 They quickly lost supporters, and before long, Rivera was one of only a few people who remained loyal to Ricardo Flores Magón.
 Mother Jones reported that, when she and Harriman had met Rivera and the Flores Magón brothers, they threw out accusations of betrayal and remained unmoved from their principles of direct action and the abolition of private property, which alienated the two visitors from their former allies.
-In September 1911, Rivera, the Flores Magón brothers and Anselmo Figueroa reorganized the PLM into an explicitly anarchist organization, replacing its 1906 party platform with a new manifesto that called for war against all forms of authority.
+In September 1911, Rivera, the Flores Magón brothers and Anselmo L. Figueroa reorganized the PLM into an explicitly anarchist organization, replacing its 1906 party platform with a new manifesto that called for war against all forms of authority.

 In 1912, Rivera and the other PLM leaders were convicted again for violations of the Neutrality Act, due to their role in the Baja rebellion.
 They were imprisoned for two years in the McNeil Island Corrections Center.
 By the time they had returned to Los Angeles in 1915, mass anti-Mexican violence known as La Matanza had broken out in Texas.

 Rivera took his children to live on a commune, alongside the Flores Magón brothers and their families.
 After months of communal life, they resumed publication of Regeneración, which put them under constant financial strain.
 In the paper, they praised the Plan of San Diego and called for an insurrection against the US authorities in Texas.
 In 1918, the commune was raided by police, and Rivera and the Flores Magón brothers were arrested on charges of violating the Espionage Act.
 They were soon convicted, with Rivera being sentenced to 15 years in Leavenworth federal prison.

 After Ricardo Flores Magón's death, Rivera was released from prison and deported back to Mexico.
 He continued to participate in the activities of the Mexican anarchist movement until his death in a traffic collision in 1932.
 Today, Rivera is remembered by Mexican society as one of the heroes of the Revolution.